Cholecystitis

 Symptoms of cholecystitis may include:

-• Severe pain in your upper right or center abdomen
+- Severe pain in the upper right or center belly area.

-Cholecystitis symptoms often occur after a meal, particularly a large or fatty one.
+Cholecystitis symptoms often come on after a meal.
+A large or fatty meal is most likely to cause symptoms.

 When to see a doctor

-Make an appointment with your health care provider if you have symptoms that worry you.
-If your abdominal pain is so severe that you can't sit still or get comfortable, have someone drive you to the emergency room.
+Make an appointment with your healthcare professional if you have symptoms that worry you.
+If your belly pain is so bad that you can't sit still or get comfortable, have someone drive you to the emergency room.

 Causes